artqi201908/JAVA-FINAL-PROJECT/README.md

 # High-Level Design Document
 This is the very beginning version of our high-level design file, we just flush it by accident.
 And we didn't make any changes.
+If you go to folder "docs", you can see the diagram and some other files we made 3 weeks ago, they are the same, thank you:)

 ## Table of Contents